-The Department of Folklore and Ethnomusicology offers Masters and Ph.D. degrees in Folklore and/or Ethnomusicology.
-The department accepts students in both areas for graduate work starting in the Fall semester every year.
-Both programs also offer Ph.D. minors to graduate students in other graduate degree programs at IU.
-Ethnomusicology also offers a cognate for students in the School of Music.
-The Ethnomusicology program is a part of the University Graduate School.
+The Department of Folklore and Ethnomusicology offers Masters and PhD degrees in Folklore and/or Ethnomusicology.
+The department accepts students for graduate work starting in the Fall semester every year.
+In addition, the Folklore and Ethnomusicology program offers PhD minors in Folklore and/or Ethnomusicology to graduate students in other graduate degree programs at IU.
+The Ethnomusicology Institute also offers a cognate for students in the School of Music.

 Select a Program:

-- The 3rd drop down menu will give you the option of choosing your concentration, either Folklore or Ethnomusicology.
+- The 3rd drop-down menu, for concentration, will give you the option of choosing either Folklore or Ethnomusicology.

-- Applicants for the M.A. with a desire to continue on to the Ph.D. program after completion of our M.A., please make note of that in your personal statement.
+- Applicants for the MA who wish to continue on to the PhD program after completion of our MA, please make note of that in your personal statement.

-- Submit a sample of your writing (e.g. term paper, thesis, published article, or other piece of written work that indicates applicant's abililty to communicate well in non-fiction prose).
+- Submit a sample of your writing such as a term paper, thesis chapter, published article, or other piece of written work that demonstrates your abililty to communicate well in non-fiction prose.

 Curriculum Vita or Resume: